prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 with (iteration count) — while Argon2 has two (iteration count and memory) — and changing it affects the unlocking time linearly: for instance halving the iteration count would speed up unlocking by a factor of two.
-(And of course, making it twice as easy to brute-force.
+(And of course, making low entropy passphrases twice as easy to brute-force.
 There is a trade-off to be made here.
 Balancing convenience and security is the whole point of running PBKDF benchmarks.)

     root@debian:~$ cryptsetup luksDump /dev/sda3 | grep -B1 "Iterations:"
     Key Slot 0: ENABLED